joelmeyerson/alignment-server/README.md

 ## Alignment Server
 This project was a coding challenge to integrate Django and React and then deploy the site.
 The site translates input DNA to a peptide and searches genomes for a parent protein.

-The application can be seen running here: http://joelmeyerson.pythonanywhere.com/

-Note that jobs will take up to ~30 seconds to complete simply because the server is running on a free tier account which has reduced priority.

 ## Overview
 1. The client takes a DNA sequence as an input.